BSZBW/ldu/pazpar2-etc/README.markdown

 * handles more field types
 * does not introduce a »medium« field

+### NEW! summon-pz2.xsl
+Converting Summon Documents to records of pz:metadata elements.

+### NEW! ebsco-pz2.xsl
+Converting EDS/EBSCO Documents to records of pz:metadata elements.

 ### check-pazpar2.sh
 Addition of `-P` parameter to query pazpar2 at a specific path on the server.